import * as gc from "./gc.js";

 * This option is only used if `block` is not `null`.

-* @param {bool} [options.blockWeights=true] Whether to weight each block so that it contributes the same number of effective observations to the covariance matrix.
+* @param {string} [options.blockWeightPolicy="variable"] The policy for weighting each block so that it contributes the same number of effective observations to the covariance matrix.

-* This ensures that, past a certain size (default 1000 cells), larger blocks do not dominate the definition of the PC space.
+* - `"variable"` ensures that, past a certain size (default 1000 cells), larger blocks do not dominate the definition of the PC space.

 * @param {?number} [options.numberOfThreads=null] - Number of threads to use.